montagejs/montagejs.org/docs/montagejs-objects.md

 });
 ```

 MontageJS also supports a small number of modifications to the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank">ES5 property-descriptor</a>.
 Montage alters the defaults for `writable` and `configurable`—properties are both writable and configurable unless you specify otherwise.
-Properties continue to be non-`enumerable` by default.
+In general properties continue are `enumerable` by default.
+The default is changed for properterties with names that start with `_` or where the value is a function (methods).

 ## Extending the JavaScript Object Model
 Perhaps the most subtle and interesting way that `Montage.specialize` extends the JavaScript object model is that it causes constructor functions to inherit from their parent constructor, in parallel the prototype chain.
 This makes it possible to use or override `Montage.specialize`, `defineProperties`, and `defineProperty` for subtrees of your object model.
 Montage implements `specialize` and `defineProperties` such that an overridden `defineProperty` is sufficient to specialize the property descriptor protocol for all descendent types.
 Overriding `specialize` gives you a hook to decorate the constructor for all descendent types.